0xSenior/0xSenior/README.md

 ## Hi there 👋

 I'm a Software Engineer @ GitHub! :octocat: and I enjoy learning new things everyday! 🤓
-When I'm not online I like Chilling .
+When I'm not online I like to learn in Cyber Security & Information Technology.

 > "The more that you read, the more things you will know.
 The more that you learn, the more places you'll go"
 > — Eng.
 Ahmed